apache/parquet-format/LogicalTypes.md

 A `SchemaElement` with the `DECIMAL` `ConvertedType` must also have both `scale` and `precision` fields set, even if scale is 0 by default.

-The sort order used for `DECIMAL` values is signed.
-The order is equivalent to signed comparison of decimal values.
+The sort order used for `DECIMAL` values is signed comparison of the represented value.

 If the column uses `int32` or `int64` physical types, then signed comparison of the integer values produces the correct ordering.
 If the physical type is